 The CFO’s View of Accounts Payable: Cash is King, an Aberdeen Group benchmark study report, details how the unique position of accounts payable department’s cash management practices can benefit their company as a whole.

 “Best cash management practices include everything from extending Days Payable Outstanding (DPO) to capturing early payment and volume discounts,” states the report.
-“If properly automated the typical accounts payable department is uniquely positioned to oversee and integrate these tactics.”
+“If properly automated, the typical accounts payable department is uniquely positioned to oversee and integrate these tactics.”

 In total, The Aberdeen Group’s study evaluated 160 enterprises.
 The enterprises deemed as best in class based on the overall cost experienced in processing single invoices reported marked similarities in accounts payable processes: